esavich/pvmes-app/README.md

 - use `docker-compose run --rm -p 8081:8081 node yarn serve` to start vue dev server with HMR, live reload, etc.

-- use `docker-compose run --rm -p 8081:8081 node yarn build` to produce a production-ready bundle.
+- use `docker-compose run --rm node yarn build` to produce a production-ready bundle.